-Kolcraft Cloud Plus
+Kolcraft Cloud Plus Lightweight Stroller

 First of all, it folds up with one hand, and is super compact and self-standing when folded.
 The folded dimensions are 18 x 12 x 34 inches (W x D x H).
 For folks who live in a small apartment, this is definitely a bonus.

-It's got an extra-large canopy that will protect your child from the elements, but it has a peek-a-boo window so you can keep an eye on your little one.
+It's got an extra-large canopy that will protect your child from the elements, but it also has a peek-a-boo window so you can keep an eye on your little one.

 For the price, you don't get a ton of bells and whistles, but if you're looking for something simple, inexpensive, reliable and easy to get around with, the Kolcraft Cloud is your stroller.